By: Julie Szpira

 Most Disney hotels are not able to be booked with traditional hotel points (I’ll get to the exception in a minute!), but there is a way to reduce the cost of your hotel booking by using credit card points.

-Points earned through the Capital One Venture or a Barclaycard Arrival Plus card are able to be used as “purchase erasers” for travel costs, and can be applied to the cost of your Disney hotel booking.
+Miles earned through the Capital One Venture or a Barclaycard Arrival Plus card are able to be used as “purchase erasers” for travel costs, and can be applied to the cost of your Disney hotel booking.

-What is great about these cards is that you can actually use the card to book your hotel before you earn your bonus points, and utilize your hotel booking to meet your minimum spending requirement.
+What is great about these cards is that you can actually use the card to book your hotel before you earn your bonus miles, and utilize your hotel booking to meet your minimum spending requirement.

 Staying in a Disney hotel provides many benefits that are attractive to those visiting the parks, and can help make a visit to Disney even more magical.